boglarkamatuz/HOL02-Report/README.md

 _Then using pip install jupyter, to install jupyer as well._

-The following steps shows the configuration:
+The following steps show the configuration:

 ![jupconfig](images/jup_config_1.JPG)
 ![jupconfig](images/jup_config_2.JPG)